dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 What systems of symbols will resist change in this final season of constant change?
 What notions of identity are constant in a world where the notion of hivemind becomes reality?
 What belief system gives people hope when privacy becomes a fantasy?
-The Singularity, the idea, is a powerful motivating force.
+The Singularity, the idea itself, is a powerful motivating force.
 A la
 [Roko's Basilisk](http://rationalwiki.org/wiki/Roko's_basilisk), it is the idea whence power is derived.